Year C: Second Sunday of Advent

 Discussion Questions:

-2. Baptism is dying to a previous life and emerging to a new life.
-As this year ends and a new year begins, what do you hope to leave behind or “die to”?
-And what “new life” do you hope to be emerging to?
+- Baptism and repentance is about renewal.
+Dying to a previous life and emerging to a new life.
+As this year comes to a close and a new year begins, what do you hope to let go of, leave behind, or “die to”?
+What “new life” do you hope will emerge in you?

 God’s forgiveness is freely given.
 But our lack of repentance is a door we close, preventing God’s forgiveness from being received and from taking root within us.
 Without true repentance, we cannot open our hearts and minds enough to move to new ways of seeing, which lead to new ways of being.